postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ### Data

-We use the [Flight Status Prediction](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022) dataset from Kaggle.
-After some post-processing, it ends up being about 2 GB of floating point features.
-We don't use all columns because some of them are redundant, e.g. airport name and airport identifier, which refer to the same thing.
+We used the [Flight Status Prediction](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022) dataset from Kaggle.
+After some post-processing, it ended up being about 2 GB of floating point features.
+We didn't use all columns because some of them are redundant, e.g. airport name and airport identifier, which refer to the same thing.

 ### Model

-We train an XGBoost model with default hyperparameters and 25 estimators (also known as boosting rounds).
+Our XGBoost model was trained with default hyperparameters and 25 estimators (also known as boosting rounds).

 Data used for training and inference is available [here](https://static.postgresml.org/benchmarks/flights.csv).
 Data stored in the Redis feature store is available [here](https://static.postgresml.org/benchmarks/flights_sub.csv).
 It's only a subset because it was taking hours to load the entire dataset into Redis with a single Python process (28 million rows).
-Postgres `COPY` only took about a minute.
+Meanwhile, Postgres `COPY` only took about a minute.

 PostgresML model is trained with: